The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Acknowledgements

 \section{Acknowledgements}

-K.E.H. acknowledges support from the Carlsberg Foundation Reintegration Fellowship Grant CF21-0103.
+We would like to thank the referee for providing a constructive, greatly improving the presentations of the results in this paper.
+Further, we would like to thank Fengwu Sun for providing insightful comments on an early draft of this project.
+K.E.H. acknowledges support from the Carlsberg Foundation Reintegration Fellowship Grant CF21-0103 and VILLUM FONDEN through the Villum Experiment Programme.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.
 T.R.G. acknowledges support from the Carlsberg Foundation (grant no CF20-0534).
+K.K acknowledges the support by JSPS KAKENHI Grant Number 17H06130 and the NAOJ ALMA Scientific Research Grant Number 2017-06B.

 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+The data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations were obtained as part of the Early Release Observations (ERO) covering the SMACS J0723.3–7327 galaxy cluster.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2021.A.00022.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.